Agnes Leslie, Countess of Morton: Family

+Agnes had five sisters, Margaret who married John Cunningham of Glengarnock, Beatrix, Elizabeth (or Isabel), Euphemia and Margaret who married Archibald Douglas 8th Earl of Angus, and two elder brothers, Andrew Leslie, 5th Earl of Rothes and James.
+She had several half-siblings by her father's first marriage to Margaret Crichton.

 Marriage and issue

 On 26 November 1554 she married Sir William Douglas, Laird of Lochleven.
 The contract for their marriage was signed on 19 August 1554.
 Sir William was the son of Sir Robert Douglas and Margaret Erskine, a former mistress of King James V of Scotland.
 Sir William's half-brother from his mother's liaison with the king was James Stewart, Earl of Moray, Regent of Scotland from 1567 until his assassination in January 1570.
 Sir William's cousin was another Regent of Scotland James Douglas, 4th Earl of Morton.
 The couple made their home at Lochleven Castle, which was a fortress situated on an island in the middle of the loch, and where his widowed mother also resided.

 Sir William and Agnes together had eleven children: